SebastienTolron/AlienDragonGw2/readme.md

 You also need to install vc_x...    ( You can get it from https://www.vssss.com )

-P.S : To get AlienWareFX running , you need to lunch AlienWare Command Center and put lights on
+P.S : To get AlienWareFX running , you need to launch AlienWare Command Center and put lights on

 ## Installation